s0alken/draw-to-life/README.md

 ## How it works

 Draw to Life uses a [ControlNet](https://github.com/lllyasviel/ControlNet) model hosted on Replicate to generate refined images using drawings as a template and a text prompt.
-The app allows you to draw directly on the canvas and then sends the image to the model through an Express Route using the [Replicate API](https://replicate.com/docs).
+The app allows you to draw directly on the canvas and sends the image to the model through an Express Route using the [Replicate API](https://replicate.com/docs).

 ## Running locally